 This one’s a biggie.
 And, more common than you think.

-You see – you can make a budget work on paper.
+You see – you can make a budget work on paper (here's how to keep track of money on paper).
 But, the tricky part is to translate it to everyday life.

 Oftentimes, your paydays or bills don’t exactly line up to when your budget-on-paper is supposed to start.